-Creativity was put to the test as these two craft gurus planned their long-distance wedding, and the result was more than either of them could have imagined.
+Creativity was put to the test as Ana and Gina planned their summer wedding in Escondido, California, and the result was more than either of them could have imagined.

 Planning over long distance was a familiar setting for Ana and Gina, whose love grew over nightly marathon Google Video Chat sessions (“Interrupted frequently by Ana’s old overheating laptop!” adds Gina) thanks to the couple’s cross-country relationship.
 Eventually, they loaded all of Ana’s prized possessions into her tiny 1993 Mazda MX-3 and set out on a wild adventure from Ana’s home in Philadelphia to Gina’s in Oakland, Calif., where they settled into blissful domestic bliss.

 A planning process consisting of four road trips to San Diego and meticulously coordinating with the staff and their event planner, Elisa Suter, resulted in a day that was beyond their dreams by bringing their DIY vision to life.
 “It was absolutely exhausting but turned out gorgeously, certainly an event worthy of our love and relationship,” says Gina.